keep-starknet-strange/madara/README.md

 ## Project assistance

-If you want to say **thank you** or/and support active development of Kaioshin:
+If you want to say **thank you** or/and support active development of Madara:

 - Add a [GitHub Star](https://github.com/keep-starknet-strange/madara) to the project.
-- Tweet about the Kaioshin.
+- Tweet about the Madara.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

-Together, we can make Kaioshin **better**!
+Together, we can make Madara **better**!

 ## Contributing